trottdeaje/fullstack-full-time/class-contents/mod-1-mastering-the-browser/02-javascript-jquery/README.md

-# Week 1: Building a dynamic web page with Javascript and JQuery
+# Week 2: Building an interactive web page with Javascript and JQuery

 ## Outcomes:
 * Feel comfortable with Javascript variables, if statements, loops, arrays, objects, variable scope, and functions